microchip-pic-avr-examples/dspic33c-power-board-visualizer-v2-demo/README.md

 7. You will see in the Output window your target device in the form of these two messages. o	Target voltage detected. o	Target device dsPIC33CK256MP506 found.
-8. Go to the downloaded Folder for the demo, and select the hex file “PBV_V2_demo.X.production.hex”
+8. Go to the downloaded Folder of the demo, and select the hex file in hex/PBV_V2_demo.X.hex
 9. Program the device.
 10. Wait for Program/Verify Complete message.
 11. Disconnect programmer from the connector.